Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 ---------

-The above sections should hopefully be enough for you to eventually arrive at the next patterns on your own, and I encourage you to play a bit and see what you can discover on your own.
+The above sections should hopefully be enough for you to eventually arrive at the next patterns on your own, and I encourage you to play a bit and see what you can discover.
 That being said, here are some more involved patterns that result from some of what we talked about in the previous sections.
 I'll be using examples found in the wild this time, so don't worry too much about the extra numbers or markings, just focus on the conditions of the pattern in question.